rexrainbow/phaser3-rex-notes/docs/docs/ui-fixwidthsizer.md

 ### Other properties

-This gridSizer game object inherits from [ContainerLite](containerlite.md).
+This sizer game object inherits from [ContainerLite](containerlite.md).